Raoul Owens: Mazda Road To Indy

-In 2015 Raoul relocated to Boston, USA to compete in the Mazda Road To Indy series in the Pro Mazda Championship.
-The Mazda Road To Indy (MRTI) series forms part of the support to the INDYCAR race calendar.
+In 2015, Owens relocated to Boston, USA to compete in the Mazda Road To Indy series in the Pro Mazda Championship.
+The Mazda Road To Indy series forms part of the support to the INDYCAR race calendar.

-He initially joined JDC Motorsports for 6 races.
+He initially joined JDC Motorsports for six races.

-Following this Raoul joined the Florida-based Pro Mazda Championship Team Pelfrey.
+Following this, Owens joined the Florida-based Pro Mazda Championship Team Pelfrey.
 The Pro Mazda category is part of the Road To Indy, which is the feeder series for IndyCar competition.
 His first race was in the 2015 Pro Mazda Winterfest series in advance of his debut in the Pro Mazda Championship.

-Raoul's first foray in to the US was noteworthy for the number of in race accolades he won throughout the year, including the Quartermaster Hard Charger Award for most overtakes in a race at the Barber Motorsports Park.
+Owens' first foray in to the US was noteworthy for the number of in race accolades he won throughout the year, including the Quartermaster Hard Charger Award for most overtakes in a race at the Barber Motorsports Park.

 RENAULT RS01 Trophy

-2016 sees Raoul return to Europe to make the change and crossover in to GT Racing.
+2016 saw Owens return to Europe to make the change and crossover in to GT Racing.
 He has joined the leading R-ace GP team competing in the 2016 Renault Sport Trophy in the new RS01 race car.
 The races are part of the World Series by Renault and support the European Le Mans Series.

-Raoul ended the season with a creditable Top 10 position in this, the final year, of the 2016 Renault Sport Trophy.
+Owens ended the season with a creditable top-ten position in this, the final year, of the 2016 Renault Sport Trophy.

-2017 VLN Endurance Series,ADAC Qualifying Race 24HR Nürburgring and ADAC Zurich 24HR Race
+2017 VLN Endurance Series, ADAC Qualifying Race 24HR Nürburgring and ADAC Zurich 24HR Race

-Raoul competed in select rounds of the VLN Endurance Championship in 2017, along with the ADAC Qualifying Race 24h Nürburgring and the ADAC Zurich 24-Hour race.
+Owens competed in select rounds of the VLN Endurance Championship in 2017, along with the ADAC Qualifying Race 24h Nürburgring and the ADAC Zurich 24-Hour race.

-He scored a best finish of 4th in the VLN at the 9th round of the championship; finished 3rd at the ADAC Qualifying Race 24h Nürburgring.
+He scored a best finish of fourth in the VLN at the ninth round of the championship; finished third at the ADAC Qualifying Race 24h Nürburgring.

-Unfortunately, he failed to finish the ADAC Zurich 24-Hour race after running as high as 2nd place.
+Unfortunately, he failed to finish the ADAC Zurich 24-Hour race after running as high as second place.